thomasballinger/posts/2018-01-16-python-not-java-cpp.markdown

 # Why?

-Because as Python experts (you did choose to come to a Python conference so likely you're either an expert already or in time you're going to be come one if you keep going to Python conferences) we have a responsibility to help our colleagues and collaborators who don't know Python as well we do.
+Because as Python experts (you did choose to come to a Python conference so likely you're either an expert already or in time you're going to become one if you keep going to Python conferences) we have a responsibility to help our colleagues and collaborators who don't know Python as well we do.
 The part of that responsibility I want to focus on today is when other people have experience with other programming languages but are new to Python.

 I work at Dropbox, which as Guido said earlier today is a company that uses a fair bit of Python.
 But a lot of programmers come to Dropbox without having significant Python experience.
 Do these people take a few months off when they join to really focus on learning and figure out exactly how Python works, having a lot of fun while they do it?
 That would great (*briefly shows slide of Recurse Center logo*) but that's not what usually happens.
 Instead they learn on the job, they start making progress right away.
 They'll read some books (my favorite is [Python Essential Reference](http://www.dabeaz.com/per.html), but I hear [Fluent Python](http://shop.oreilly.com/product/0636920032519.do) is terrific), watch some [Python talks](https://www.youtube.com/c/PyCascades), read some [blog posts](https://nedbatchelder.com/), ask questions at work, and Google a lot.
 That last one is the main one, lots of Google and lots of Stack Overflow.